jnwatson/py-lmdb/docs/index.rst

 * Maintenance requires no external process or background threads.
 * No application-level caching is required: LMDB relies entirely on the operating system's buffer cache.
-* 32kb of object code and 6kLOC of C.

 Significant effort has been made to ensure the binding is as user-friendly as possible, in particular by raising exceptions instead of crashing when